DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 - Data Augmentation (Image Rotate): We have done Data Augmentation with all the folder "train_1" which includes 11025 images.
 We have rotate them of 45 degrees counterclockwise and saved the rotated version of the image in a new folder called "train_1_rotate".
 In this way, we have twice the initial image .

-- Optimizer (SGD): By applying the optimizer SGD instead of Adam we have the following evolution of accuracy:
+- Optimizer (SGD): By applying the optimizer SGD instead of Adam with around 80000 images, we have the following evolution of accuracy:
 ![Alt text](https://github.com/DCC-UAB/XNAPproject-grup07/blob/ebd4ecb6b481321ae315b75d05784402dd550ecc/ouput/model_accuracy.png)

 In both models we have overfitting, in SGD we reduce the accuracies' gap.
 Nevertheless, we obtain worse accuracies with the new optimizer.
 So, we wouldn't consider it.